+- 1. Meets deadlines

-- 1. Works to the best of their ability.
+- 2. Works to the best of their ability

-- 2. Participates fully.
+- 3. Participates fully

-- 3. Shows courtesy and respect for others.
+- 4. Shows courtesy and respect

-- 4. Is well organised.
+- 5. Is well organised

-- 5. Meets deadlines.

-- 6. Works independently.
+- 6. Works independently

-- 7. Behaves appropriately.
+- 7. Behaves appropriately

-- 8. Makes positive change in response to feedback.
+- 8. Makes positive change in response to feedback

+- 9. Completes assessments on time